 - Fractures and chips – When a large part of the surface or crown of the tooth has become completely detached, root canal therapy may be required.
 The removal of the crown portion leaves the pulp exposed, which can be debilitating painful and problematic.

 - Injuries – Injuries to the teeth can be caused by a direct or indirect blow to the mouth area.
 Some injuries cause a tooth to become luxated or dislodged from its socket.
 Root canal therapy is often needed after the endodontist has successfully stabilized the injured tooth.

 - Removals – If a tooth has been knocked clean out of the socket, it is important to rinse it and place it back into the socket as quickly as possible.
 If this is impossible, place the tooth in special dental solution (available at pharmacies) or in milk.
 These steps will keep the inner mechanisms of the tooth moist and alive while emergency dental treatment is sought.
 The tooth will be affixed in its socket using a special splint, and the endodontist will then perform root canal therapy to save the tooth.

-What Does A Root Canal Procedure Involve?
+What Does A Root Canal Procedure in Mesa Involve?

 Root canal therapy usually takes between one and three visits to complete.
 Complete X-rays of the teeth will be taken and examined before the treatment begins.

 Initially, a local anesthetic will be administered, and a dental dam (protective sheet) will be placed to ensure that the surgical area remains free of saliva during the treatment.
 An opening will be created in the surface of the tooth, and the pulp will be completely removed using small handheld instruments.